The Benefits of Personal Injury Protection Insurance in Maryland

 In Maryland, the rules on PIP can be found in MD.
 CODE ANN., INSURANCE §§ 19-501, 19-505, 19-506, 19-507, 19-508 and 19-513.
 Importantly, these provisions are interpreted in appellate court decisions.

-Let Plaxen & Adler, P.A. help you after an auto accident
+Let Plaxen Adler Muncy, P.A. help you after an auto accident

-If you were involved in an automobile accident in Baltimore, Columbia or anywhere in Maryland, Plaxen & Adler, P.A. wants to hear from you.
+If you were involved in an automobile accident in Baltimore, Columbia or anywhere in Maryland, Plaxen Adler Muncy, P.A. wants to hear from you.
 We can help you navigate the insurance process, and are happy to answer any questions you have about PIP.
 Please call 410-730-7737 or fill out our contact form today to make an appointment.